 truly from the bottom of my heart.”

-Multiple Sclerosis affects more than 2.3 million people worldwide.
-Each year, more than 300,000 people participate in Walk MS events, many requiring assistance to complete the 3.1-mile walk.
-Since the first event in 1988, more than $970 million has been raised for MS research.
+Multiple Sclerosis affects more than 2.8 million people worldwide.
+Each year, more than 100,000 people participate in Walk MS events, many requiring assistance to complete the 3.1-mile walk.
+Since the founding of the National MS Society in 1946—the organization which hosts Walk MS, among other events—more than $1 billion has been raised for MS research.

 Talli Osborne is different.
 Her multicolored mohawk and multiple piercings make her look more like a band member than a motivational speaker.
 She rides a hot-pink scooter with skulls on it.
 To other “punx” in the punk rock community, she’s known as “Nubs,” based on the song “She’s Nubs,” written about Osborne.
 She believes that differences should be embraced.

 Embracing the different is nothing new for Osborne.
 She was born without arms and the majority of bones in her legs, which is why she requires the scooter.
 But rather than letting this difference be a limitation, she embraces it, and in her words, “lets her difference sparkle.”
-Before becoming one of the most sought-after inspirational speakers on the TEDx roster, she rose through the ranks at Virgin Mobile Canada to become the airline’s best customer service agent in the Americas.
-Richard Branson even includes her in his list of top 10 most inspirational people in the world.
+Before becoming one of the most sought-after inspirational speakers on the TEDx roster, she rose through the ranks at Virgin Mobile Canada to earn the title Best Customer Service Agent in the Americas.
+Richard Branson even included her in his list of top 10 most inspirational people in the world.

-With a natural gift for storytelling, her presentations weave humor, wit and grace into powerful messages about acceptance and tolerance: “I want people to leave my presentations feeling inspired and motivated, to be the best person they can be, to learn to love themselves, dream big and live life to the fullest.”
+With a natural gift for storytelling, her presentations weave humor, wit and grace into powerful messages about acceptance and tolerance: “I want people to leave my presentations feeling inspired and motivated, to be the best person they can be, to learn to love themselves, dream big and live life to the fullest,” Osborne says.

 Sitting on a cramped bench in the oldest pub in Dublin, I met Charles.
 He toasted his Guinness with mine in honor of his upcoming 60th birthday.
 Taking a hefty gulp, Charles said, “This is the second-to-last surprise.”

-Thirty-six years later, they’re still best friends.
+Thirty-six years after their marriage, they’re still best friends.
 It made my chest flicker, which I promptly pushed aside because even happy tears aren’t allowed in a pub.
 Their story wasn’t exaggeratedly fairy tale blessed—they’d met at the bank.
 But it was real and unselfish.

 I asked Charles about his wife’s birthday and he chuckled.
 “I have 10 months to try and top this,” he gestured around the room, live music bouncing off of every wooden stool and pint glass.
 “I’m screwed.”